 Joomla is a popular open-source content management system designed for creating websites, online applications, and portals.
 It has been around since 2005 and is currently used by thousands of people and organizations.
 It is highly customizable and allows you to create unique and technical websites in a traditional development model.

 It is written in the PHP programming language and can be used on any platform, including Windows, Mac, Linux, and other Unix-like systems.
-Joomla was first released in August of 2005, and is now one of the most widely-used content management systems in the world.
+The Joomla CMS was first released in August of 2005, and is now one of the most widely-used content management systems in the world.

 Joomla was created by a group of developers led by Andrew Eddie, who was inspired by the Mambo CMS platform.
 He wanted to create an open source system that was more user-friendly and extensible than Mambo.
 Eddie worked with developer Brian Teeman to create the initial version of Joomla, which was released as 1.0.